SauloPerceval/starkbank-invoice-webhook/README.md

 sam build
 ```

--- Start a local instance of Redis use a cloud hosted Redis Database
+-- Start a local instance of Redis or use a cloud hosted Redis Database

 - Create a json file (e.x. .env.json) with the required env vars, following the example: